Ada-Developers-Academy/core-unit-1/exception-handling/raising-and-handling-exceptions.md

 raise ZeroDivisionError('Tried to divide by zero flowers.')
 ```

-When we wrun this code, we see the following output, which now has our message about flowers!
+When we run this code, we see the following output, which now has our message about flowers!

 ```
 Traceback (most recent call last):